Robots.txt analysis

 file promptly, please configure notifications.

 Yandex Webmaster regularly checks the file for updates and saves the versions along with the date and time of the change.
-To view them, go to the Tools → Robots.txt analysis page.
+To view them, go to Tools → Robots.txt analysis.

 The list of versions is shown, provided that all of the following conditions are met:

-- You added the website to Yandex Webmaster and verified your right to manage the website.
+- You added the site to Yandex Webmaster and verified your site management rights.

 robots.txt